Israel demolishes Palestinian home, arrests family in flash-point Jerusalem neighborhood

 “Since the ruling was handed down, the Salahiya family has been given numerous opportunities to transfer the property in an agreed-upon manner, but they have refused to do so,” the city said in a statement.

-The U.S. Embassy did not immediately respond to a request for comment on the actions.
+The U.S. Embassy did not respond to a request for comment on the actions.
 The British government, which maintains its Jerusalem consulate in the same part of the neighborhood, released a statement Monday urging Israel not to engage in practices that threaten to “increase tension on the ground.”

 Some elected city officials had beseeched the government to delay the eviction until the family exhausted possible legal remedies.